 Twin box girders with symmetrical side wings, delta-frames and a central plane of cables are a complex, dated solution for precast segmental cable-stayed decks.
 The effort of using in the main cable-stayed span precast segmental solutions adopted for the approach ramps may have architectural merits, but the structural weak points of the solution are undeniable.

 In the cross-sectional plane, the two halves of the deck cantilever out from the central plane of cables.
-Negative bending increases transverse post-tensioning in the top slab and complicates control of cracking and chloride penetration in deck surfaces directly exposed to traffic.
-Self-weight reduction limits the thickness of the top slab, longitudinal top slab post-tensioning is necessary at the root of the cantilevers and in midspan, and providing substantial amounts of transverse post-tensioning with small flat tendons that allow crossing with the longitudinal tendons leads to a huge number of pressure testing, post-tensioning, and grouting operations.
+Negative transverse bending increases transverse post-tensioning in the top slab and complicates control of cracking and chloride penetration in deck surfaces directly exposed to traffic.
+Self-weight reduction limits the thickness of the top slab, longitudinal top slab post-tensioning is necessary at the root of the cantilevers and in midspan, and providing substantial amounts of transverse post-tensioning with small flat tendons that cross the longitudinal tendons leads to a huge number of pressure testing, post-tensioning, and grouting operations.

 For a given longitudinal spacing of the deck anchor points of the stay cables, the pull in the central plane of cables is twice as much as the pull in two edge planes of cables, which complicates transfer of the anchor forces.
-The cables are also anchored outside the deck cross-section, and delta-frames are needed to provide vertical support to the twin box girders at each cable anchor point
+The cables are also anchored outside the deck cross-section, and delta-frames are needed to provide vertical support to the twin box girders at each cable anchor point.

 The delta-frames are exposed to atmosphere, and stiffness and durability reasons suggest the use of precast concrete members.
 The delta-frames are typically heavier than the precast segments of the twin box girders, which increases the cost of the cranes that handle the segments in the precasting facility and on-site, and also increases the weight of the deck and the cost of the stay cables.
-The delta-frames also require special transportation saddles and lifting beams and their center-of-gravity is far from the bottom chord, which further complicates handling and diminishes stability.
+The delta-frames also require special transportation saddles and lifting beams and their center-of-gravity is high above the bottom chord, which further complicates handling and diminishes stability.

 The diagonals of the delta-frames are very inclined for geometry reasons, and this leads to huge tensile forces.
-For equilibrium, the bottom chord of the delta-frames is subject to significant transverse compression, which suggests the use of vertical braces at deck centerline to control vertical out-of-plane buckling.
+For equilibrium, the bottom chord of the delta-frames is subject to significant transverse compression, which suggests the use of labor-intensive vertical braces at deck centerline to control vertical out-of-plane buckling.
 The varying inclination of the cable anchorages further complicates the forming and casting operations for the delta-frames.

 The tensile force in the diagonals requires powerful post-tensioning tendons, control of cracking is difficult with so heavily congested sections, and the solutions of continuity at the lower inner web-slab nodes of the twin box girders (needed to anchor the delta-frames with in-place pours) complicate segment production and site assembly.